Bedrock-OSS/bedrock-wiki-legacy/documentation/emojis.md

 Minecraft has a bunch of hard-coded [Private Use Unicode symbols](https://en.wikipedia.org/wiki/Private_Use_Areas) that it automatically converts to Emoji-like symbols.
 These can be used anywhere where normal letters can - signs, books, item names, chat, etc.

 Below you can find platform specific Emoji's, as well as general symbols.
-Copy/paste the "box" character under the Letter collum directly into Minecraft.
+Copy/paste the "box" character under the Letter colum directly into Minecraft.

+There will be instructions for creating custom emoji at the bottom.

 ## General